Follow Italianism

-Unsurprisingly, the Italian Senate approved this Thursday, May 15, the bill that limits the right to Italian citizenship by descent.
-The text, which converts the abusive decree-law nº 36/2025, received 81 votes in favor and 37 against, in a session with reduced quorum: only 119 of the 205 eligible senators participated in the vote.
+Unsurprisingly, the Italian Senate approved this ThursdayOn May 15th, the bill limiting the right to Italian citizenship by descent was approved.
+The text, which amends the abusive decree-law no. 36/2025, received...
+81 votes in favor and 37 against, in a session with reduced quorum: only 119 of the 205 eligible senators participated in the vote.

 Low participation was interpreted as a sign of political disinterest on the subject.
 The government chose to start processing in the Senate precisely with this project because it foresees greater ease of approval, since the governing coalition has a majority in both the Senate and the Chamber of Deputies.